• Research Professor

 ABF Researcher

-Elizabeth Mertz is a Research Professor at the ABF and the John and Rylla Bosshard Professor of Law Emerita at University of Wisconsin—Madison.
+Elizabeth Mertz (she/her) is a Research Professor at the ABF and the John and Rylla Bosshard Professor of Law Emerita at University of Wisconsin—Madison.
 She is a leading legal anthropologist and pioneer in the study of legal language in the United States, with a special focus on law school education.
 Mertz’s research has also played a major role in developing interdisciplinary approaches to the empirical study of law within the field of New Legal Realism.

 Mertz has been widely recognized for her scholarship.
 In 2021, she won two awards from the Law & Society Association: the Harry J. Kalven, Jr. Prize and the Stan Wheeler Mentorship Award for her research in law and society and her commitment to junior scholars and legal education.
 She was also elected a Fellow of the American Anthropological Association, as well as Treasurer of the Law & Society Association.